Soybeans Hesitant to Head Higher on Planting Delays

-Soybeans are trading with fractional to 3 ¼ cent losses across the nearby contracts on Friday.
-Soymeal is down $2.30 in the nearby May contract.
-Soy Oil is showing some strength, up 15 points for May.
-May options expire across the complex today.
+Soybeans settled 3 ¼ lower to 3 cents higher on Friday, with delivery months out through January 2025 in negative territory and the rest of the 2025 contracts ending the session higher.
+Nearby May was up 9 cents for the week, or 0.78%.
+Soymeal dropped $3.90 in the nearby May contract, finishing right on top of the $340 option pin.
+Soy Oil eked out modest gains of 11 to 30 points for the day, with nearby May the weakest.

-Planting will likely be put on hold for a few days with the rains expected for the Midwest this weekend.
+Planting will likely be slowed for a few days with the rains today and into the weekend for the Midwest.
 The trade doesn’t seem as concerned as we were already well ahead of average pace and saw a several day window for planting earlier this week.

 Nearby Cash is at $11.08 1/1, down 3 cents,